Azure/Avere/docs/jumpstart_deploy.md

 Next run the following steps mentioned in the `/VFXT_README` file.

 1. Authenticate by running `az login`.
+In this step you will need to browse to https://microsoft.com/devicelogin in any web browser, put in the unique code, authenticate to Microsoft, and then return to the shell.

    <img src="images/9azlogin.png">